pauldev20/pauldev20/README.md

 <h3 align="center">Software Engineer focused on Blockchain for 5 years, with 12 years of experience in electrical engineering and building all kinds of things</h3>

 ----
 <p align="center">I’m Paul.
 Since a young age, I’ve been interested in all kinds of electronic devices.
 My passion for music and playing guitar led me to develop and repair tube amplifiers.
 From there, I developed an interest in microcontrollers and IoT devices, which then pushed me toward software development.
 After my first studies in Industrial Engineering, I joined 42 School in March 2022, completing the ‘core’ program and an internship by December 2024.
-During this time, I developed a strong interest in blockchain technology, particularly with a focus on Ethereum.
+During this time, I developed a strong interest in blockchain technology with a focus on Ethereum.
 In my free time, I work on a variety of projects, especially those related to hardware, automotive, and music.</p>

 <h2 align="center">And Now Some Statistics 📈</h2>
 <p align="center">